 There are many different business support degree levels.
 Business Support & Assistant Services programs offered by schools range from a to a , which is the highest business support degree you can get.
 The time it takes to complete a business support degree varies depending on the program.

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A high school diploma or equivalent is the most common level of education achieved by those in careers related to business support, with approximately 47.5% of workers getting one.
-Find out other typical degree levels for business support workers below.
+People currently working in careers related to business support tend obtained the following education levels.

 |Level of Education||Percentage of Workers|

 This of course varies depending on which business support career you choose.

 A graduate with a degree in Business Support and Assistant Services can enter into a variety of occupations.
 One popular choice is to become an Administrative Assistant.
 These Assistants help and provide office support services, such as schedule appointments, input data, draft and type letters, and make travel arrangements.
 The demand for Administrative Assistants is growing at a steady rate.
 Another occupation that a graduate can consider is a Human Resources Manager.
 These individuals make sure the employer and employee relationships are running smoothly and oversee the salaries, training and hiring of the company.
 The demand for these managers is growing at a steady rate, as well.
 One more opportunity for graduates is to become a paralegal.
 Paralegals assist lawyer by preparing legal documents for activates such as trials, corporate meetings, and hearing.

 Want a job when you graduate with your business support degree?

 The following options are some of the most in-demand careers related to business support and assistant services.

 |Customer Service Representatives||2,920,800||4.9%|